-- your address, (d) a description of the problem, and (e) the serial number of the product.

-2. Take or ship the product in the original container packaging to an authorized ViewSonic service center. - 2.
-The of sing the product in the original container packaging to an administrative viewbonic service cent - 3.
+- To obtain warranty service, you will be required to provide (a) the original dated sales slip, (b) your name, (c) your address, (d) a description of the problem, and (e) the serial number of the product. - 2.
+Take or ship the product in the original container packaging to an authorized ViewSonic service center. - 3.
 Round trip transportation costs for in-warranty products will be paid by ViewSonic.